Pure vs Hybrid Cloud Models: Questions Answered For Data Analysts

 A pure cloud model, also known as a private cloud model, has an on-premises cloud owned solely by a company or enterprise.
 Techopedia states that many opt for this model, because of the control and privacy it entails.
 Having a pure cloud model means there will be less risk of attack or a data breach.
 Data analysts who use this model prefer it because of the security and reliability it provides.

 Using a pure cloud model means all aspects of the cloud are in your control.
 You decide on accessibility.
 The private cloud model is also very helpful for data analysts dealing with sensitive or high profile information or data.
+You can check it out here.

 Furthermore, Computer Weekly notes that “the key benefit of a pure cloud approach is that it is easy to implement, scalable and very well suited to organizations that don’t possess in-house IT department skills.”
 This means that analysts who are also filling other tech roles will be able to devote their time towards data analysis without worrying about troubleshooting.